 The MSBS admissions staff will review applications from PostbacCAS for all required materials, which include transcripts, and required letters of recommendation.
 The copies of qualified applications will be distributed to the members of the Graduate Program Admissions Committee (GAC).
 The GAC will review the application and will select the applicants for interview.
 Following the interview, the GAC will perform a holistic review, consider the entire application package and interview performance prior to making a recommendation to the Director of CHSU-MSBS.

 Applicants accepted into the Masters Program will receive an acceptance letter signed by the Director of the MSBS Program.
-Applicants who are offered admission will be provided with additional instructions for securing their seat in the class, including signing an Enrollment Agreement and paying a Seat Deposit, pending WSCUC and BPPE approval.
+Applicants who are offered admission will be provided with additional instructions for securing their seat in the class, including signing an Enrollment Agreement and paying a Seat Deposit.
 Students lacking one or more of the above courses are encouraged to apply and can be admitted to the program contingent on completion of the prerequisites and with permission of the GAC.

 Application Dates & Deadlines